basarat/mobx-typescript-react/01 init/README.md

 ```

 ***Select the data class***
-* Moving this data managment out of the React component means is completely indepenent of react and it can even be used in a server enviroment without any changes.
+* Moving this data managment out of the React component means is completely independent of react and it can even be used in a server enviroment without any changes.

 ***Select the component***
 * Using `mobx` effectively turns react into a simple and effective `data -to-> dom` transform.
 And all data management becomes simple JavaScript that can be tested and reasoned about in isolation.